UChicago Medicine begins Level 1 adult trauma care

 Since announcing plans to become a Level 1 Adult Trauma Center in December 2015, UChicago Medicine staff have logged thousands of hours preparing to provide care to trauma patients.
 It has hired additional employees, including 18 experienced trauma professionals from around the country.
 Interdisciplinary teams have been developing wraparound services to support trauma patients and their families, and newly crafted internal policies and procedures tweak everything from laboratory testing protocols to blood bank operations.

-“These achievements are further validation of UChicago Medicine’s collective efforts to improve quality and safety, patient outcomes and satisfaction, faculty and staff collaboration, and employee and community engagement," said Sharon O’Keefe, president of the medical center.
+“All three of these achievements are further validation of our efforts to improve quality, safety and service to our patients, faculty and staff collaboration, and employee and community engagement," said Sharon O’Keefe, president of the medical center.

 —This story first appeared on the UChicago Medicine website.